 Should You Invest?

-To sum, there are indeed risks that come with investing in Peer-to-Peer lending.
+To sum up, there are indeed risks that come with investing in Peer-to-Peer lending, as for all investments.
 However, we saw that we a careful selection of the platforms you are investing in, and by investing only in short-term loans with a buyback guarantee, you greatly reduce the risk of losing any money.
-For me, Peer-to-Peer lending is a great, modern way to invest money, that is completely passive, online, and that will give you great returns while keeping your money.
+For me, Peer-to-Peer lending is a great, modern way to invest money, that is completely passive, that you can manage from your computer, and that will give you great returns while keeping your money.
 I will therefore really recommend having Peer-to-Peer lending as a part of any investment portfolio.